 I also have found that keeping my shoulders and hips level... using proper form when weight lifting, to be helpful.

+So I'd say try some weights and yoga.
+Make sure you tell your instructor that you have scoliosis.
 Don't push yourself too hard... do what's comfortable, and work up to your goal slowly.

 Yes it does take a while to get some flexibility, but its an ongoing process and you're not leaving the planet anytime soon!

 Never underestimate the value of getting out of your own way.